pavanraj30/Data-Science-Projects/README.md

 # Data-Science-Projects

-This repository contains various Data Science projects, including an **NBA Player Stats Explorer** app built using Python and the Streamlit framework.
-Below is an explanation of the NBA Player Stats Explorer app, which scrapes and analyzes NBA player statistics from Basketball Reference.
+This repository contains various Data Science projects, including a **Simple Stock Price App** and an **NBA Player Stats Explorer** app, both built using Python and the Streamlit framework.
+The Simple Stock Price App fetches historical stock data for Google using the yfinance library, while the NBA Player Stats Explorer scrapes and analyzes NBA player statistics from Basketball Reference.

 ## Simple Stock Price App